Programs and Services

 Cruelty Investigations: There is no excuse for animal abuse.
-The Houston SPCA investigates more than 14,000 cases of animal neglect, cruelty and abuse every year.
+The Houston SPCA investigates more than 7,000 cases of animal neglect, cruelty and abuse every year.
 Please report cruelty against animals!
-For more information visit our Cruelty Investigations page.
+For more information, visit our Cruelty Investigations page.

-Volunteers: Hundreds of kind and caring people donate thousands of hours of their personal time to help the abused and homeless animals at the Houston SPCA.
-For more information about joining our team visit our volunteers page.
+Volunteers: Hundreds of kind and caring people donate thousands of hours of their personal time to help the animals at the Houston SPCA.
+For more information about joining our team, visit our volunteer page.

 The Houston SPCA is located at

 Our Phone Number is 713-869-SPCA (7722)